Take a Tour With Us

 The WCHF and Schmeeckle Visitor Center houses an interpretive display museum illustrating the full story of conservation in Wisconsin.

 The wealth of the Wisconsin white pine lured men who dreamed of fortunes.
 Within a lifetime they left behind fire-scarred cutover.
+Touch a true giant, a 6-foot diameter white pine slice displayed in the 1936 Wisconsin State Fair.

 The Plow Follows the Axe

 When the pines were gone, hardwoods like oak were cut.
 Too heavy to float, these logs were hauled by railroads or milled nearby.
 Many winter lumberjacks were summer farmers.
 “Cutover” lands were sold for farms by lumber companies or were government homesteads.
+Watch the ceaseless turning of the sawmill blade that cut massive logs into boards for building.

 We dreamed of owning our own farms.
 Immigrants from Northern Europe flooded into Wisconsin where the Handbook for the Homeseeker promised energetic workers bountiful land.
 Three-fourths of northern Wisconsin became farmland.
 Most of these farms failed within a few years doomed by short growing seasons and sterile soils.

 “And the wild ducks when they rise, made a noise like thunder.”
 (Peter Pond, 1808 fur trader in Columbia County).
 Market hunters harvested hundreds of waterfowl with blasts of shrapnel from cannon-like “punt” guns.
 Barrels of salted birds were sent by railroad to eastern cities.
+View a collection of authentic duck decoy carvings.

 “A mighty river in the sky.”
 (John Muir’s description of passenger pigeons in 1848).
 A large nesting of passenger pigeons covered 850 square miles and contained an estimated 136 million breeding birds in Central Wisconsin in 1871.
 In 1882, 75 barrels each filled with 500 birds were shipped daily to Milwaukee.
 In six weeks, 15 million birds had been processed.